-Fauci, Walensky likely to weigh in on bringing back masks and other virus rules amid Delta spread
+Fauci, Walensky weigh in stopping delta variant spread amid calls to bring back masks

 Centers for Disease Control and Prevention (CDC) Director Dr. Rochelle Walensky and top government epidemiologist Dr. Anthony Fauci are likely to face questions at a Tuesday Senate hearing on whether the U.S. should bring back health measures like mask mandates as the delta COVID variant spreads.

-Walensky and Fauci – who is President Biden's top medical adviser – will appear before the Senate Health, Education, Labor & Pensions (HELP) Committee.
+Walensky and Fauci – who is President Biden's top medical adviser – are appearing before the Senate Health, Education, Labor & Pensions (HELP) Committee.
+They each emphasized the imporance of vaccines for stopping the delta variant in their opening remarks.

+"The message from CDC remains clear... vaccination is the most powerful tool we have," Walensky said.

+"The sobering news that you've already heard of is the fact that we are not challenged with a very difficult and problematic variant referred to as the Delta variant," Fauci said.
+"The fact is that, however... is that our vaccines... are very effective against this variant."

 The hearing is meant to take a look at "The Path Forward" out of the pandemic.
 But worry over the Delta variant has led some in the U.S. to call for the return of strict health measures from the pandemic's height.
 And that talk has led opponents of such measures to push back hard against moves they say would be counter-productive.